 You can include the disk(s) to SafeDISK/SynfinityDisk/GDS by this menu instead of using commands or menu of SafeDISK/SynfinityDisk/GDS.
 Select the disk(s) to be included.

-(To specify multiple disks, separate them by a comma ",")

-- 1. /dev/rdsk/c0t1d0s0 (sd1: SCSI#0-ID#1) [Disk: disk0001] - /dev/rdsk/c4t1d0s0 (sd65: PCI#00-ID#1) [Disk: disk0010] - a.
-All - q.
+(To specify multiple disks, separate them by a comma ",") 1. /dev/rdsk/c0t1d0s0 (sd1: SCSI#0-ID#1) [Disk: disk0001] 2. /dev/rdsk/c4t1d0s0 (sd65: PCI#00-ID#1) [Disk: disk0010] a.
+All q.
 Quit without attaching.

-Notice: In case you quit this menu with disk(s), which had originally been managed by SafeDISK/SynfinityDisk/GDS, excluded, you should include detatched disk(s) to
+Notice: In case you quit this menu with disk(s), which had originally been managed by SafeDISK/SynfinityDisk/GDS, excluded, you should include detatched disk(s) to SafeDISK/SynfinityDisk/GDS, later.

-SafeDISK/SynfinityDisk/GDS, later.

 Depending on the capacity of the disk, Resynchronization Copying will take long time.
-In some case, it may take hours.
+In some case, it may take hours. q:Quit b:Back to previous menu t:Go to top menu h:Help

-1. Select the disk you are going to mount.
+Select the disk you are going to mount.
 If you want to mount all the disks you replaced, enter "a".

-- When three or more mirror groups are configured by GDS, multiple disks in the same mirror group cannot be mounted simultaneously. - Mount them one at a time. - When a spare disk is used, resynchronization copying of the spare disk may be executed in the background. - In this case, start mount processing after copying of the spare disk is completed.
+When three or more mirror groups are configured by GDS, multiple disks in the same mirror group cannot be mounted simultaneously.

+Mount them one at a time.

+When a spare disk is used, resynchronization copying of the spare disk may be executed in the background.

+In this case, start mount processing after copying of the spare disk is completed.